 Students who attend school dressed improperly will be required to call their parents/guardians to bring clothes meeting dress code requirements.
 No student will be admitted to class if not in proper uniform

 Students will be given warnings on inappropriate accessories, if worn again they will be confiscated and returned to parents/guardians.

+All students who are not in the entire uniform and parents do not bring the proper clothing will attend after school detention and will miss that days recess.

 Girls may not wear skirts that are inappropriately short (more than 3 inches above the center of their knee) or that have inappropriately long slits (above their knees).
-Girls are encouraged to wear shorts or tights under their skirts as the students sit on the carpet.
+Girls must wear shorts under their skirts as all students will be required to sit on the carpet with their legs crossed.

 Students may wear sneakers to school.
 Sneakers should not have wheels or lights as they are distracting and unsafe.
 Students cannot wear shoes that show their toes or heels.
 We recommend Velcro shoes for students who have not yet learned to tie shoelaces.